Bay Springs in Jasper County, Mississippi — The American South (East South Central)

 Erected 2012 by Descendants of Marsh Cook with cooperation from the Mississippi Department of Archives and History and the Mississippi Department of Transportation.

 Other nearby markers.
-At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
-Three Chopped Way (within shouting distance of this marker); Center Ridge School John Crowe Ransom (approx. 15 miles away); Watkins Museum (approx. 15.2 miles away).
+At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
+Three Chopped Way (within shouting distance of this marker); Montrose Presbyterian Church (approx. 8.2 miles away); Center Ridge School (approx. 11.9 miles away); John Crowe Ransom (approx. 15 miles away); Watkins Museum (approx. 15.2 miles away).

 More about this marker.
 The marker was erected on Memorial Day 2012 after a Cook Family Reunion in Laurel, Mississippi.